marconotaro/obogaf-parser/docs/tutorial.rst

 .. code-block:: bash

-   $ mkdir -p example/data  ## create a directory if it does not already exist
+   $ cd ~ && mkdir -p example/data  ## create a directory if it does not already exist

 Parse the GO obo file
 ~~~~~~~~~~~~~~~~~~~~~